Grammys 2018 performers and presenters

 Who else will perform?

+Irish rock band U2, pop singer Miley Cyrus and singer Elton John are due to belt out a tune.

-Pop star Bruno Mars, rapper Cardi B, pop singer Kesha and R&B artist SZA were all announced Wednesday.
-Logic, Alessia Cara and Khalid are also set to perform.
+Latin superstars Luis Fonsi and Daddy Yankee, R&B singer Bruno Mars, rapper Cardi B, pop singer Kesha and R&B artist SZA were previously announced as performers.
+Logic, Alessia Cara and Khalid are also set to sing.

-Lady Gaga, Pink, rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” were previously announced.
+Lady Gaga, Pink, rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” were announced in early January.

 What do we know about the performances?